Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                       Default: 1
 --->
             LegacyCompatibility=VALUE
-                                      Forces the Publisher to format the telemetry in Legacy mode, using `"application/opcua+uajson"` for `ContentType` on the IoT Hub Telemetry message.
+                                      Forces the Publisher to operate in 2.5 legacy mode, using `"application/opcua+uajson"` for `ContentType` on the IoT Hub Telemetry message.
                                       Alternative: --lc, --legacycompatibility